Sidelines: With the Oxford 250, it’s always about the numbers

 OXFORD — The days of 100 cars showing up to try and qualify for the Oxford 250 are long gone.
-The funny part about that is that nobody seems to much care.
+The funny part about that is that nobody seems to care much.

 A decade ago, it was all anybody cared about, so much so that in 2006 Bill Ryan Jr. decided to drastically alter the landscape of the race at his Oxford Plains Speedway so that he wouldn’t be viewed as the guy who watched the Oxford 250 die on his watch.